pharo-ide/ClassAnnotation/README.md

 ShortcutAnnotation activeAnnotationsInContext: aMyWidgetInstance
 ShortcutAnnotation activeAnnotationsInContext: aMyWidgetInstance do: aBlock
 ```
+Context describes annotation users.
+And for contextual annotation lookup an instance of user should be provider.
+In that example it is aMyWidgetInstance.

-Declaring context using classes is simplest case.
-Underhood class is converted to AnnotationContext instance using #asAnnotationContext message.
-Then during annotation query it simply asks #isKindOf: for given context instances.
+Declaring context using classes is simplest way how to restrict users which see annotation.
+By default given class is converted to SimpleAnnotationContext instance using #asAnnotationContext message.
+Then during annotation query it simply asks #isKindOf: for given user instance.

 For advanced scenarios you can implement more complex annotation context and define specific DSL to use them for annotations and queries.

 Any annotation class can redefine meaning of active annotation with extra conditions.
 For example it can delegate decision to annotated class itself: